ScooloV/bbpedia/docs/core_rules.md

 finalss or semi-finalss.

-Once the semi-finalss have been played, the two winning teams will progress to the finall, and the two losing
+Once the semi-finalss have been played, the two winning teams will progress to the final, and the two losing

 teams will meet to decide 3